tl-its-umich-edu/StudentDashboard/README.md

 configured for each installation.
 Copy the file *security.yaml.TEMPLATE* and fill in values appropriate for your installation.
 Note that the *security.yml* file must have restricted read permissions.

-The file *studentdashboard.yml* contains values that may change from instanceo to instance but don't contain sensitive information.
-The values in it that are most likely to change change are: the ESB application id and the authn settings.
+The file *studentdashboard.yml* contains values that may change from instance to instance but don't contain sensitive information.
+The values in it that are most likely to change change are the ESB application id and the auth settings.
 The first identifies the information in the security file that will be used to connect to the ESB.
-The other values are for load testing and allow using a stub authentication service.
+The auth values are for load testing and allow using a stub authentication service.
 See the sample file for details.
+Suggested configuration files for QA, Load testing and Production deployments are included.

 #License#